 These arching shrubs have leathery leaves and clusters of small, urn-shaped white flowers reminiscent of lily-of-the-valley (Convallaria).
 They need acid, well-drained, woodsy, deep soil; do best in woodland gardens.
 Best used in masses, since they are not especially attractive individually.
 Bronze-tinted winter foliage is a bonus.
 Not easy to grow; short lived in most gardens.

 The species and its selections take regular water.
-You can control the plants' height to make a 1-ft. ground cover in shade; just cut older, taller stems to ground.
+You can control the plants' height to make a 1 feet ground cover in shade; just cut older, taller stems to ground.
 Blooming branches make decorative cut flowers.
 Where summers are hot and humid, various leaf spot diseases can cause serious disfiguration or defoliation.

-L. racemosa.
-SWEETBELLS.
-Deciduous.
-Zones US, MS, LS, CS; USDA 6-9.
-Native to southeastern U.S. Grows 38 ft. tall and wide, with 3-in. leaves that turn red before dropping from their red stems in autumn.
-Flowers in one-sided, 3-in. clusters at ends of branches in late spring or early summer.
-Suckers to form colonies.
-A pink-flowering form is available.
-Moderate water.
+- Native to southeastern U.S. Grows 38 feet tall and wide, with 3 inches leaves that turn red before dropping from their red stems in autumn.